 The estimated global telecom services market size was USD 1.66 trillion in 2020 and expected to reach USD 1.70 trillion in 2021.
 It is therefore underwhelming to find that companies are still hesitant to invest in extending coverage of mobile telephony services to rural environments and less densely populated remote areas, in the era of 3G and 4G.

 Admittedly, this is a numbers game and most will point to the lack of long-term return on investment (ROI) of such novel ideas, averaging 6% globally, to validate their reluctance.
 However, where technological solutions can lower the CAPEX significantly and remove the business constraints, telecom companies should at least commit to the vision of universal access and inclusive economies.

-Israel’s telecommunication sector is considered as one of the most sophisticated in the world, characterized by high mobile penetration, extensive R&D presence, high-level talent pool, and strong service competition.
+Israel’s telecommunication sector is considered as one of the most sophisticated in the world, characterized by high mobile penetration, extensive R&D presence, a high-level talent pool, and strong service competition.
 It is, therefore, not a surprise to have some established and start-up Israeli communication technology companies leading the efforts to address the global Last Mile Connectivity challenge.

 Find a few excellent solutions worth considering:

 - Comarcom is a well-established vendor of special antennas for Cellular Radio coverage enhancement solutions.
 This unique very high gain, narrow beam, dual-polarization antennas called “Very High Gain Antennas (VEGA)” enables the Cellular Operator to extend and improve coverage of difficult-to-service areas at a far lower cost, covering remote communities, long roads, rails, ferry routes, and long bridges.